 A coach is also a referential expert who understands a particular domain or field.
 They also are most effective if they are ‘on site’, however their approach differs substantially from a consultant.
 A coach observes and typically provides guidance and suggestions, but they do not normally give answers.
 A coach is usually there to help a client realize the answers through exploration and discovery, and in doing so grow the client’s domain knowledge and problem solving skills.
-A coach will often use tools such as asking powerful questionsand reflecting what they are observing back to the client.
+A coach will often use tools such as asking powerful questions and reflecting what they are observing back to the client.
 Anecdotes, examples, data, and parallels may be provided by the coach when they are helpful at providing context.
-A coach often acts as an agent to help a company grow their own expertise on how to achieve their business needs and outcomes, as well as to continuously improve how they work together, and in doing so become systems thinkers and a learning organization.
+An Agile coach often acts as an agent to help a company grow their own expertise on how to achieve their business needs and outcomes, as well as to continuously improve how they work together, and in doing so become systems thinkers and a learning organization.

 Choosing a Consultant or a Coach

-The choice whether to engage a consultant or coach is often a complex one.
+The choice whether to engage an Agile consultant or coach is often a complex one.
 However, when needs are urgent in a company a consultant will often be brought in to expedite the solution by providing advice and expertise.
 Meanwhile, a coach will usually address longer-term goals to help a company grow and realize their own solutions.
 As such a coach typically is a longer-term investment, however they usually provide longer-term assistance to a business to grow on many fronts or at an enterprise level.

 Header Image: CC0 Public Domain.
 Free for personal and commercial use.